 Wondering about things to do while you're visiting Dumfries and Galloway?
 There are activities galore!
 From alpaca trekking to wild swimming in hidden burns; ice cream workshops to sailing on Loch Ken; hikes, walks, bike trails, gardens to visit, golf to play.

-Dumfries and Galloway has plenty to offer everyone.
-With the current Covid situation we STRONGLY RECOMMEND you check before you go in case advance booking is required, opening hours and/or days may have changed.
+The ideas here below are checked to the best of our ability but with the Covid situation ever-changing we do STRONGLY RECOMMEND you check all activities before you go in case advance booking is required, opening hours and/or days may have changed.

 Family Days Out

 All ages will enjoy sampling fantastic organic ice cream at Cream o Galloway.
 This is a great day out for the whole family – they have new exciting adventures on offer in light of the current situation with Covid, but who doesn’t like ice cream, really!

 Chocolate lovers won’t want to miss The Cocoabean Factory in Twynholm which offers a range of chocolate making classes for old and young alike.

 Drive a little further to Dumfries and let the kids burn off excess energy at Dalscone.
 Another option further out of town is Mabie Farm Park.
 Animals, an Indoor Playbarn, outdoor grass sledging, pedal go karts and a boating pond will easily fill a day’s activities.

 Just in case it rains, there’s a swimming pool and a community-run cinema in Newton Stewart, just 10 minutes down the road.